lwheinsberg/mvNUR/README.md

     [`BIMBAM_multi_pheno_MAC_M1_modified.zip`](BIMBAM_multi_pheno_MAC_M1_modified.zip)
     or
     [`BIMBAM_multi_pheno_MAC_Intel_modified.zip`](BIMBAM_multi_pheno_MAC_Intel_modified.zip)from
     this repository.
-For former is for newer Apple silicon/M1 macs and the latter is for older macs.
+The former is for newer Apple silicon/M1 macs and the latter is for older macs.
 If you are not sure which Mac you have, you can click on the apple symbol in the upper left corner of your machine.
 If you have an Apple silicon, the Chip will be listed